-The whole value chain from construction to operation will make use of local services and business partners.
-In this way, we will also become an important part of local business life, giving extra value back to the local community as well as the value provided by the actual electricity.
+The whole value chain from construction to operation has made use of local services and business partners.
+In this way, we have become an important part of local business life, giving extra value back to the local community as well as the value provided by the actual electricity.

-At Øyfjellet, we want to make increase mountain access to people who do not currently have the opportunity to enjoy the area covered by the park.
+At Øyfjellet, we want to make the mountain more accessable to people who previolusly have not been able to enjoy the area covered by the park.
 We want more people to make use of the natural environment at the same time as we are helping to deal with the climate crisis.